GwendolynK-zz/pi-essentials/README.md

-## Install all the necessary functions and commands in this one repo
+## Install all the necessary functions and commands in this one repo.

 <br>
 <br>